WNYF-CD: History

 On June 30, 2009, United Communications applied to the FCC for a digital version of WNYF-LP on UHF channel 18.
 This allocation was formerly used for WNPI-DT's analog signal.
 It was approved for construction on June 8, 2010.
 Taking on the WNYF-LD call sign, it features Fox as well as a simulcast of WWNY on a second digital subchannel.
 This helps St. Lawrence County viewers who had experienced difficulty receiving WWNY's digital signal after that station transitioned to digital-only broadcasts.

 On December 16, 2010, WNYF began to be seen on Time Warner Cable systems in the Burlington, Vermont–Plattsburgh, New York market after the provider dropped that area's affiliate WFFF-TV because of an ongoing retransmission dispute.
 The dispute was eventually resolved and the local station was added back to the system.

 On May 15, 2013, WNYF-CD and WNYF-LD swapped call signs, as the Massena station is licensed as a class A facility while the Watertown digital station, at that time, was not.
 On February 6, 2014, WNYF-CD changed its call letters to WWNY-CD; on March 13, 2014, the class A status for the Watertown station was transferred from the analog channel 28 license to the digital channel 35 license, retaking the WNYF-CD call sign.
 WWNY-TV and WNYF-CD both go off-the-air, for a couple hours, during overnights.

 On February 9, 2016, WWNY announced on its website that it would begin carrying MeTV on WNYF-CD2 in the late summer.
 The deal, which took effect on September 1, did not affect WWNY-CD, which continues to simulcast WWNY on its CD2 subchannel.
-On-air, WNYF-CD2 is known as MeTV North Country.
+On-air, WNYF-CD2 is known as "MeTV North Country".

 On February 8, 2019, Gray Television announced it was purchasing the United stations, including WWNY-TV, WNYF-CD and WWNY-CD.
-In advance of the purchase, Gray will assume control of the stations via a local marketing agreement (LMA) on March 1.
+In advance of the purchase, Gray assumed control of the stations via a local marketing agreement (LMA) on March 1.
 WWNY-TV, WNYF-CD and WWNY-CD would be Gray's first stations in New York State; the acquisition would make them sister stations to fellow CBS affiliate WCAX-TV in adjacent Burlington, Vermont.
 The sale was completed on May 1.